Webhelp: History

-Founding and Early Years
+Founding and early years

 Webhelp was founded in 1999 in Toronto, Canada, by Kerry Adler and Laura Hantho.
-This innovative endeavor, initially launched as Webhelp.com Inc., was a Delaware-registered corporation headquartered in Toronto.
+Initially launched as Webhelp.com Inc., the company was a Delaware-registered corporation headquartered in Toronto.
 The company was established with a vision to revolutionize customer service through human-assisted online search and customer service technology.

-The early business model of Webhelp centered on providing real-time, human-assisted customer support via online chat, making it one of the pioneering ventures in outsourced customer experience solutions (CX).
-The company’s proprietary ARENA software solution was pivotal in its operations, facilitating back-office processing and online assistance.
-Within its first year, Webhelp secured major clients, including industry giants Microsoft, AOL, and Sony.
-This rapid acquisition of high-profile clients underscored the efficacy and potential of Webhelp's innovative customer support solutions.
+The early business model of Webhelp centered on providing real-time, human-assisted customer support via online chat, making it one of the pioneering ventures in outsourced customer experience solutions.
+The company's proprietary ARENA software solution was pivotal in its operations, facilitating back-office processing and online assistance.
+Webhelp soon secured major clients including Microsoft, AOL, and Sony.

-Expansion to France and Franchise Agreement
+Expansion to France and franchise agreement

 In 2000, Webhelp expanded its operations into France under a franchise agreement with two French entrepreneurs, Olivier Duha and Frédéric Jousset.
-This significant expansion was formalized through the Technology and Trademark Agreement, signed on June 6, 2000, between Webhelp.com Inc. (Toronto)and the newly created Webhelp S.A.
+This significant expansion was formalized through the Technology and Trademark Agreement, signed on June 6, 2000, between Webhelp.com Inc. (Toronto) and the newly created Webhelp S.A.
 (France).
 The agreement granted Webhelp France a license to operate under the Webhelp brand and utilize its proprietary technology.

 The franchise agreement outlined several critical stipulations: